Refuse Derived Fuels

 - Household waste

-- Construction and demolition waste
+- Industrial waste

 MSW and C&I waste contain many different materials that need to be separated mechanically into a high- and a low-calorific fraction.
 This process involves shredding, screening and classifying of the material.
 Metals, inerts and organics are removed; light fractions with high-calorific value (e.g. plastics, textile and paper) remain.
 The RDF fraction could be used in the cement industry, steel furnaces or power stations, substituting coal and oil.